doda25-team11/operation/ACTIVITY.md

 - Amy
 I didn't create any new PR's.
 I finalized step 13-17 (see week 3) and spent time on making the In-class exercises work on my own laptop.

+- Figen
+I did not make any PR's.
+I spent my time on making the in-class exercises and started with A3, but have not made much progress yet.

 ### Week Q1.5 (Dec 8+)